tmoux/hasp/README.md

-Note that while `Hoas t` is an Alternative Applicative, as all proper parser combinators should be, it is not a monad, and for good reason: implementing monadic bind would prevent us from performing the static analysis that allows to have such unambiguity guarantees.
+Note that while `Hoas t` is an Alternative Applicative, like any good parser combinator should be, it is not a monad, and for good reason: implementing monadic bind would prevent us from performing the static analysis that allows to have such unambiguity guarantees.

 ## Implementation details